Vanilla Pudding with Baked Rhubarb

 Put egg yolks in a small bowl.
 Whisk in a small amount of the hot milk-flour mixture.
 Add yolk mixture to saucepan.
 Cook over medium heat, whisking constantly, until mixture comes to a boil and thickens, 10 to 12 minutes.

 Remove from heat; discard pods.
 Add butter; whisk until melted.
 Pass pudding through a fine sieve into a medium bowl, forcing it through holes with a rubber spatula.
 Cover surface of pudding with plastic wrap to prevent a skin from forming.
 Let stand at room temperature until slightly cooled, about 30 minutes.
-Spoon pudding into bowls.
+Spoon pudding into bowls; top with baked rhubarb.